Al Sadu House

 Popular Traditional Museum

-Forming part of the National Museum complex, the quaint Popular Traditional Museum – variously described as Heritage Museum and Culture...
+Forming part of the National Museum complex, the quaint Popular Traditional Museum – variously described as the Heritage Museum and the...

-Women may feel rather uncomfortable in the covered inner courtyard of the old souq, near the cafes on the western edge of the souq, but...
+Women may feel rather uncomfortable in the covered inner courtyard of the old souq, near the cafes on the souq's western edge, but men...